High dynamic range: Imaging

-Modern movies have often been filmed with cameras featuring a higher dynamic range, and legacy movies can be converted even if manual intervention would be needed for some frames (as when black-and-white films are converted to color).
+Modern films have often been shot with cameras featuring a higher dynamic range, and legacy films can be post-converted even if manual intervention will be needed for some frames (as when black-and-white films are converted to color).
 Also, special effects, especially those that mix real and synthetic footage, require both HDR shooting and rendering.
 HDR video is also needed in applications that demand high accuracy for capturing temporal aspects of changes in the scene.
 This is important in monitoring of some industrial processes such as welding, in predictive driver assistance systems in automotive industry, in surveillance video systems, and other applications.

 Capture

-In photography and videography, a technique, commonly named high dynamic range (HDR), allows to increase the dynamic range of captured photos and videos beyond the native capability of the camera.
-It consists of capturing multiple frames of the same scene but with different exposures and then combining them into one, resulting into an image with a dynamic range higher than those of individually captured frames.
+In photography and videography, a technique, commonly named high dynamic range (HDR) allows the dynamic range of photos and videos to be captured beyond the native capability of the camera.
+It consists of capturing multiple frames of the same scene but with different exposures and then combining them into one, resulting in an image with a dynamic range higher than the individually captured frames.

 Some of the sensors on modern phones and cameras may even combine the two images on-chip.
 This also allows a wider dynamic range being directly available to the user for display or processing without in-pixel compression.
 Some cameras designed for use in security applications can capture HDR videos by automatically providing two or more images for each frame, with changing exposure.
-For example, a sensor for 30fps video will give out 60fps with the odd frames at a short exposure time and the even frames at a longer exposure time..
+For example, a sensor for 30fps video will give out 60fps with the odd frames at a short exposure time and the even frames at a longer exposure time.

-Modern CMOS image sensors can often capture a high dynamic range images from a single exposure.
+Modern CMOS image sensors can often capture high dynamic range images from a single exposure.
 This reduces the need to use the multi-exposure HDR capture technique.

-High dynamic range captured images are used in extreme dynamic range applications like welding or automotive work.
+High dynamic range images are used in extreme dynamic range applications like welding or automotive work.
 In security cameras the term used instead of HDR is "wide dynamic range".

 Because of the nonlinearity of some sensors image artifacts can be common.

 Rendering

 High-dynamic-range rendering (HDRR) is the real-time rendering and display of virtual environments using a dynamic range of 65,535:1 or higher (used in computer, gaming, and entertainment technology).
+HDRR does not require a HDR display and originally used tone mapping to display the rendering on a standard dynamic range display.